 Shakotan styled Toyota Corona T14

 That is very understandable: this last RWD Corona and they are mainly used for drifting nowadays.
-This series offered a cheap, relatively lightweight car and featured some new generation engines with great potential.
+This series offered a cheap, relatively lightweight car and featured some new generation engines with great potential, it is probably one of the best cheap cars for students nowadays.
 Where did we hear that before?

 During the 70s Toyota created a great diversity in platforms: they had the Publica (P), Corolla/Sprinter (E), Celica/Camry/Carina (A), Corona (T), Mark II (X) and Crown (S) and a few other platforms on which they built their cars.
 Toyota decided to merge the Corona and Celica platforms to cut costs and did this starting with the Corona T14 and Celica/Camry A5 generations.
 The Celica/Camry/Carina wheelbase remained the same, but the Corona wheelbase shrunk by 25 mm.